 Important Message About Special Education

 There is nothing WRONG with your child.
 Your child is absolutely wonderful, but does have some disabilities that make it difficult for them to handle academics or the pressures of the world around them.
-They need some help.
+They need help!
 Special Education is not just a label to tell you what your child can’t do.

 It raises up everything they CAN DO!
 And it gives your child the support they need to succeed.